-The Light Industrial District intends to provide for manufacturing and light industrial uses in the Township with access to all-weather highways.
+Light Industrial uses intend to provide for manufacturing and light industrial uses in the Township with access to all-weather highways.
 Permitted uses include building materials sales, machine shops, and sand and gravel excavation.

-The Future Land Use Light Industrial District notes possible uses such as light industrial manufacturing, wholesale commercial business, or sawmills or wood production industries.
-It also idenitifes that residential uses and industrial uses are not compatible without a buffer.
+The Commercial Future Land Use District notes possible uses such as light industrial manufacturing, wholesale commercial business, or sawmills or wood production industries.
+It also identifies that residential uses and industrial uses are not compatible without a buffer.

-Zoning Plan Elements
+Zone Plan Elements

-The following Zone Plan elements are ...
+The following Zone Plan elements are: